 I’m not sure where I will take it from there.
 Maybe the mystery student will have a special place to sit in class or will have a special job.
 Please share your ideas in the comments.
 I will be so excited to hear them all and update this post with them!

 Download your pages for “El estudiante misterioso” HERE!

-I partnered with Mundo de Pepita to share resources and activities for the new school.
-It was a week filled with a lot of excitement and free resources for you all!
+I partnered with Mundo de Pepita to share activities for the first day of school in Spanish class.These is a collection of what I shared on my blog.
 Make sure to click on every picture and read all the different activities.

 It doesn’t matter if it’s the first or the 20th year teaching, the feeling of the butterflies in the stomach always comes back on the first day of school, and I had mine this week!

 Every year I have new students so I put together a book or a powerpoint.
 This year I decided to go with a Prezi presentation – I used the free version.
 I included pictures of my family and Colombia and shared them with my students.
 I used this with my second and third grade classes.
 At the end of my presentation we played a game called “Falso o Cierto,” and it was basically questions about my presentation.
 I asked questions such as ¿Es tu maestra de español de Costa Rica?, ¿En la familia de tu maestra de español hay 5 personas? and the children had to answer if it was false or true.
 They seemed to enjoy playing this game.
 Many of them participated, and the new ones got to learn something about me.

 After the game we played “pasa la bola,” and students had to answer, using full sentences, when asked ¿Cómo estas? and also ¿Cómo te llamas?

 They needed a little bit of movement, we reviewed colors and the shared about their favorite color before playing the “color, colorcito ” game.

 (image taken from the Boston Children’s museum website)